AdamRaz/reactnd-project-myreads-starter/README.md

 The selection of books is limited... this is just an example!

-This is based of a udacity project assignment: https://github.com/udacity/reactnd-project-myreads-starter
+This is based on a udacity project assignment: https://github.com/udacity/reactnd-project-myreads-starter

 ## Getting Started
 using a terminal: